Nuclear vow at Japan-India talks

 Delhi and Tokyo set a target to double Japan's direct investment in India in five years from some $2bn (£1.2bn) last year.

-Prime Minister Abe also pledged to raise public and private investment and financing from Japan to 3.5tn yen ($33.6bn; £20bn) within five years and to provide an aid loan of 50bn yen ($480m; £289m) to the India Infrastructure Finance Company.'New chapter'
+Prime Minister Abe also pledged to raise public and private investment and financing from Japan to 3.5tn yen ($33.6bn; £20bn) within five years and to provide an aid loan of 50bn yen ($480m; £289m) to the India Infrastructure Finance Company.

 The statement also listed construction of high-speed railways and other transport systems, cleanup of the Ganges and other rivers, rural development and development of "smart cities" as areas where the two countries could co-operate.